 Another 5 more years, realistically to reach RM1 million!

-Q: For Malaysians just starting their own personal finance journey—especially young adults—what advice would you give to help them build a strong foundation and stay the course?
+10. For Malaysians just starting their own personal finance journey—especially young adults—what advice would you give to help them build a strong foundation and stay the course?

 1. Know your spending habits